Cardinals vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 11 doubles, a triple, a home run, 27 walks and 14 RBI (48 total hits).
-He's also swiped eight bases.
+- Steven Kwan has put up 49 hits with 11 doubles, a triple, a home run and 27 walks.
+He has driven in 15 runs with eight stolen bases.

 Kwan Recent Games